-Before going into how and why our minds lead us astray and how we can guard our thinking against reasoning errors, we have one more important question to address: why should we think critically?
-What is the use of critical thinking?
+Before going into how and why our minds lead us astray, and how we can guard our thinking against reasoning errors, we have one more important question to address: Why should we think critically?
+Or rather, what is the use of critical thinking?
 Critical thinking is not a purely intellectual exercise.
 It has a real and important impact on our daily lives.
-We take many decisions on a daily basis.
-These decisions range from trivial decisions about what we will eat that day, whether or not we will buy the new smartphone, to more far-reaching decisions such as what to study at university and which professional career to pursue.
+We make many decisions every day.
+These decisions range from trivial ones about what to have for dinner, and ifwe should buy a new phone, to more extensive decisions such as what to study at university and which professional career to pursue.
 We make these decisions based on information.
-Information about the nutritional value / price / taste of food products, about the price / quality of that new smartphone, about the study curriculum and the profession we are considering.
+Information about the nutritional value, price, andtaste of food products, about the price and quality of that new phone, or about the study curriculum and the profession we are considering.

-That is relatively new in the history of humankind.
+This is relatively new in the history of humankind.
 Never before did or could we make as many decisions as today.
-Deciding which professional career we pursue, with whom we marry, how many children we have, where we live and what we consume is a recent phenomenon.
-In the Middle-Ages all these things were a given: almost everybody did what their father or mother did, was given in marriage, did not do family planning, lived in their native village and consumed what was available (given their social class).
-Life was set even before it started.
+Deciding which professional career topursue, whom to marry, how many children tohave, where to live and what to consume is a fairly recent phenomenon.
+In the Middle-Ages all these things were a given: almost everybody did what their father or mother did, was given away in marriage, did not do family planning, lived in their native village, and consumed what was available (given their social class).
+Life was already settled before it even began.
 Today, in open, modern societies at least, that is not the case.

-As a result, we have never been so dependent on information.
-And there is no lack of information.
-We are flooded with it.
+Conversely, we have never been so dependent on information, of which there is anything but a lack Indeed, we are constantly flooded with it.
 The internet and other media bombard us daily with an endless stream of information.
 The problem, however, is that not all information is reliable and that we do not get an assessment of reliability with the fragments of information that reach us.
 We have to find that out for ourselves.
 By now, most of us are aware that an email from an obscure billionaire who promises us a huge sum if only we help him unlock his heritage, is not exactly reliable.
 But so much misinformation still goes 'viral'.
-The internet is overflowing with unfounded health warnings against for example the use of microwave ovens and cellphones.
-We’re also fed a constant stream of health and other advice that’s far from reliable.
+The internet is overflowing with unfounded health warnings against, for example, the use of microwave ovens and cellphones.
+We are also fed a constant stream of health and other advice that’s far from reliable.
 From the next detox cure that will make us look ten years younger, to 'superfoods' of which we cannot eat enough or – and this has much more severe consequences – completely unfounded and alarmist claims about covid- and other vaccines.
-They’re big claims, with no or insufficient evidence to back them up.
+These are big claims, without (sufficient) evidence to back them up.
 Nonsense has always been around, but the amount of nonsense we are served today is greater than ever.

 Moreover, nonsense breeds more nonsense.
-Beliefs do not come in isolation.
-Our worldview is made up of a complex web of interwoven beliefs.
-This means that illusions or irrational and erroneous views tend to branch out in our thinking (Boudry 2016).
+Beliefs do not emerge in isolation.
+Our worldview consists of a complex web of interwoven beliefs.
+This means that illusions or irrational and erroneous views tend to branch out in(to) our thinking (Boudry, 2016).
 Nonsense produces more nonsense.
-Anyone who believes in the predictive power of astrology will probably be more susceptible to other illusions such as believing in the existence of people with paranormal gifts, psychics, and the efficacy of bogus treatments such as 'energy healing'.
+Anyone who believes in the predictive power of astrology will probably be more susceptible to other illusions such as believing in the existence of people with paranormal gifts, psychics, and the efficacy of treatments such as 'energy healing'.

 The tenacity of nonsense